rowbypierre/sql_data_insights/craigslist_cars/readme.md

 ## Getting Started
 1. Download the Craigslist cars and trucks dataset from Kaggle: [Craigslist Used Cars](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data).
 2. Ensure Postgres SQL Server or your chosen SQL database system is installed and configured on your system.
-3. Import the dataset into your SQL database using the provided `00main.sql` file to create and populate your tables.
+3. Import the dataset into your SQL database using the provided `main.sql` file to create and populate your tables.
 4. Run the SQL queries specified in the project to analyze the dataset and extract meaningful insights.
 5. Review the findings to gain an understanding of the current trends and characteristics of vehicles listed on Craigslist.